 If you want to make changes, then the next option is for you.

-2. Edit a membership template
+2. Customize a member profile template

 Once you’ve picked the general type of template you’d like to edit switch to the second option from the drop-down.
 You’ll be able to edit the basic things like the size of each member profile, and the size and location of the profile image.